paranim/parakeet/README.md

 nimble build -d:release
 ```

 This project is preconfigured to show [paravim](https://github.com/paranim/paravim) in dev mode by pressing `Esc`.
-If you are getting a "could not load" error, you can disable it in `config.nims`.